 Don’t Make Promises You Can’t Keep

 When the feedback has concluded, don’t immediately promise to make the changes suggested.
-Instead, let your employee know that you’ll consider the points they made and think them through to see how they would be best implemented.
-Not every piece of feedback you receive from your employee will be usable, but it’s a good idea to consider each one completely before making decisions.
+Instead, let your employees know that you’ll consider the points they made and think them through to see how they would be best implemented.
+Not every piece of feedback you receive from your employees will be usable, but it’s a good idea to consider each one completely before making decisions.

 After letting them know you will consider everything they suggested, make sure you thank them for their honesty and courage throughout the process.
 Showing your appreciation can go a long way in terms of getting them to open up again.